nadahameed/APCS/cobo/010_review/README.md

 * what to do for activity 5?

 #### timeline:
-  day 1:
+  day 1
 * activity 1 and starRating in activity 2
-  day 2:
+  day 2
-    * finished activity 2, started negative and positive adjectives in activity 3/4
+* finished activity 2, started negative and positive adjectives in activity 3/4 weekend
-  weekend:
 * finished activities 3 and 4
 * brainstormed and finished activity 5

 #### questions:
 * what are hashmaps?